Here’s a look at the life of John Roberts, chief justice of the United States.

 1993-2003 - Returns to Hogan & Hartson.

-November 13, 2002 - Roberts defends Alaska's Megan's Law before the Supreme Court.
-The law requires sex offenders to register with police retroactively to 1984 and makes that information available to the public via the Internet.
+November 13, 2002 - Roberts defends Megan’s Law before the Supreme Court.
+The law creates a registry for sex offenders that can be searched online.

 September 12-15, 2005 - Senate confirmation hearings take place.

 September 29, 2005 - The Senate votes 78-22 to confirm Roberts.

 January 21, 2009 - Re-administers the oath of office to President Barack Obama one day after the official swearing-in ceremony, during which Roberts misplaces a word in the oath and causes Obama to stumble over the recitation.

 June 28, 2012 - In National Federation of Independent Businesses v.
 Sebelius, Roberts casts the deciding vote, 5-4, and writes the majority opinion in favor of the Affordable Care Act.

 June 25, 2013 - The court strikes down portions of the Voting Rights Act of 1965, with Roberts writing in the majority opinion that “our country has changed,” suggesting that many of the issues addressed by the law have been resolved.

 June 25, 2015 - Roberts writes the court’s majority decision in King v.
 Burwell, saving the Affordable Care Act by authorizing federal tax credits for eligible Americans living not only in states with their own exchanges but also in the 34 states with federal marketplaces.